smnookin/smnookin.github.io/_posts/2015-10-05-goodbye-mobile-ads.md

 However, it’s unclear that tracking is the biggest issue users have with ad-blockers.
 In a small polling of MIT students who use ad-blocking, the reason they used blockers was almost always because the visual ads were “annoying” or “frustrating.”
 Out of 15 students at MIT that said they used ad-blockers, none of them gave the reason that they had concerns about privacy and tracking.

-Nilay Patel, EIC of The Verge, suggests that as more people start to block advertisements, ad networks will create more intrusive ads to combat the lost revenue, which will cause more people to block ads.
+Nilay Patel, EIC of_The Verge_, suggests that as more people start to block advertisements, ad networks will create more intrusive ads to combat the lost revenue, which will cause more people to block ads.

 But Patel argues that this new feature on iOS is not about helping the consumer: it’s about helping Apple.
 Patel says that “the biggest provider of ads on the web is Google”, Apple’s biggest rival.
 Apple could have included this feature to benefit their own platform.